Father’s Day is this Sunday.

 “She was crying in the bathtub, ‘I know I’m supposed to be happy with who I am, but I’m not happy with what I am,’” Vann says, “And she told us she was a girl.”

-From there, the Snyders immediately took steps to affirm Ella as the girl she knew herself to be, and have been with her every step of the way.
+From there, Ella’s parents immediately took steps to affirm her as the girl she knew herself to be, and have been with her every step of the way.
 Now, she’s grown up, and headed off to college in New York City.

 As her father, Vann knew that he would support Ella no matter what.
 But finding support outside of the family was less of a given.